 - This equality does not demand synonymity in function, i.e. each partner has a specific role to follow.

-The couple will also be asked to view videos, listen to cassettes, and read materials related to marital readiness.
+The couple could also be asked to view videos, listen to CDs, and read materials related to marital readiness.

 The couple will have several sessions with one of the pastors of MBC.